 DELIVERABLES STATUS Add and update more than 2,000 data variables from multiple sources, including 2020 Census, Census estimates (PEP), and American Community Survey data products.
-All 2017-2021 ACS 5-year data have been processed and uploaded to data tools.
-2020 Census is being processed as released - most recently the DHC and demographic profile series in late May.
+All 2017-2021 ACS 5-year data was processed and uploaded to data tools.
+2020 Census was processed as released - most recently the DHC and demographic profile series in late May.
 Census 2022 county and city estimates (PEP) processed and analyzed.
+2018-2022 ACS 5-year data were downloaded; processing begun for upload in 2024.
 Develop the 2023 major jurisdiction population estimates for 11 member counties in support of the ARC dues calculations for adoption at August Board meeting.
-Estimates have been prepared and vetted, with dues calculated and peripherals prepared for presentation and adoption at the August Board meeting.
-Acquire Department of Labor base file in Quarter 1 and produce small-area employment estimates for 2022 by October.
-The base file has yet to be acquired, and resources to do the estimates are lackingso this deliverable and its timeline are not on track and of questionable use and viability.
+Estimates for 2023 were prepared and vetted, with dues calculated and peripherals prepared for the August Board meeting.
+Estimates were presented and adopted at that meeting Acquire Department of Labor base file in Quarter 1 and produce small-area employment estimates for 2022 by October.
+The 2022 Q1 base file could not be acquired in 2023, and resources to do the estimates were lackingso this deliverable was not completed.
+Going forward, mechanisms are in place to acquire data but resources still not present.
 Collect parcel data from all jurisdictions to maintain our internal data for planning purposes.
 Call for data will occur in January, with data completion by April 1, 2023.
 All jurisdictions were contacted, and all available requested data provided and collected by target date.
+Parcel data were processed, with updates utilized in the modeling that took place in latter half of 2023.

 Conduct two economic analyses using the REMI Policy Insight/TranSight regional forecast model(s) and implement "quick look" service using JobsEQ tool.
-Four economic analysis projects have been undertaken.
-The "quick look" service is made available.
+Three economic analysis projects were completed and two others initiated.
+The "quick look" service was made available.
 Develop forecasts at the TAZ, Census Tract and County levels using the new conformity forecasting module in the PECAS land use model.
-Small area-forecasts will be completed by June of 2023.
-(Annual) small-area forecasts have been completed up to the 2030 model-year iteration and are in process for the decade of the 2030s ending in new transportation skims for 2040.
+Small areaforecasts will be completed by June of 2023.
+Draft (annual) small-area forecasts with the PECAS model were completed through the 2050 model-year horizon, in integration with Transportation Activity-Based Model skims.
+Final revisions and adoption are pending for early 2024, for adoption in tandem with the MTP.
 Write three new blog posts each month, develop eight regional snapshots, and give 50 presentations to stakeholders using our demographic and socioeconomic data, and grow LinkedIn followership to 2,000 or more.
-We have averaged six blog posts a month to date and are on target for eight snapshots this year.
-We are (more than) on target for 50 presentations (at an estimated 35-40 to date).
-LinkedIn followership is nearing 1,700 and may fall just short of 2,000 by end of the year.
+We averaged five blog posts a month and did eight regional snapshots.
+We completed approximately 70 presentations for the year.
+LinkedIn followership reached 1,800 and began to grow more rapidly at year's end.
 Grow Emerging Technologies Roundtable Membership from 9 to 20 members by December 2023.
-20-member goal to be reached by mid-August 2023.
+Roundtable membership was 21 members as of December 2023.
 Publish "Year in Review" report of Emerging Technology Roundtable findings by March of 2023.
 This report will not be produced, as result of change in priorities for the project.